zenonine/navi/navi/README.md

 The example below use `BottomNavigationBar` to demonstrate how you can use declarative API to switch between 2 tabs, each tab is a route.

 Calling `setState()` will update the current nested stack, and therefore switching the tabs.
+You want to control transition of the nested stack? => just use the normal flutter way, because `StackOutlet` widget is just a normal widget.

 ```
 class _ProductDetailsPageState extends State<ProductDetailsPage> {